Laura Baker

 Ages: Children, Adolescents, Adults

-Services Provided: Individual Therapy, Family Therapy, Relationship Therapy (couples, friends, polycules, and other expansive relationships), Life Coaching
+Services Provided: Individual Therapy, Family Therapy, Relationship Therapy (couples, friends, polycules, and other expansive relationships)

 Dr. B is a Gender Affirming Care Certificate Program instructor.